inspec/inspec/docs-chef-io/content/inspec/cli.md

 > **Note**

-> With a version of Chef InSpec above **6.0.0**, using a signed profile with Chef InSpec commands is going to be mandatory behaviour by default.<br>
+> With a version of Chef InSpec above **6.0.0**, using a signed profile with Chef InSpec commands is going to be a mandatory behaviour by default.<br>
+> Using signed InSpec profiles attests to the authenticity of the profiles.
+Therefore, providing control over profiles that are used with InSpec commands for scan or other InSpec operations.
+Hence, it is a secure behaviour to use signed InSpec profiles.<br><br>
-> To use an unsigned profile with Chef InSpec CLI commands, you will need to provide an additional CLI options `--allow-unsigned-profile`.
-You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br><br>
+> To use an unsigned profile with Chef InSpec CLI commands, you will need to provide an additional CLI option `--allow-unsigned-profile`.
+You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br>
+> By using these options, you are consenting to use InSpec profiles with insecure behaviour.<br><br>
 > See the [Signed InSpec Profiles](/inspec/signing/) for more information on InSpec signed profiles and profile signing process.

 ## archive